OpenNTF/dojo-webpack-plugin/README.md

 }
 ```

 Here, the load method delegates to a loader extension that is supported by Webpack to load the resource.
 If the resource is included in the packed modules, then the `req` callback will be invoked in-line, and thus the `load` method's callback will be invoke in-line.
-If the `load` method's callback is not invoked before the `load` method returns, then an exception will be thrown.
+If the `load` method's callback is not invoked before the `load` method returns, then an exception will be thrown if the [`async`](#async) option is not used.

 You can use `dojo/loaderProxy` with the Webpack NormalModuleReplacementPlugin as follows: